 RELATED POST: North Norfolk Coast – 19 Unmissable Highlights

 Address: Whitlingham Lane, Trowse, Norwich NR14 8TR

-If you’re craving the simple way of life, with minimal fuss and facilities, then Whitlingham Broad Campsite, on the doorstep of Norwich will most definately deliver.
+If you’re craving the simple way of life, with minimal fuss and facilities, then Whitlingham Broad Campsite, on the doorstep of Norwich will most definitely deliver.

 Camping & Touring

 Whitlingham Broad Campsite is ideal for tents and smaller campers – in fact, they prefer smaller motorhomes as there is no hard-standing.
-Caravans and trailer tents are not allowed due to planning restrictions.
+Bookings cannot be taken for caravans and trailer tents, which are not allowed due to planning restrictions.

 There are no grey waste or chemical toilet disposal points, so the excellent site facilities will have to suffice.
 There’s no EHU available either, so you’ll need solar, or, get back to basics and chill for a bit with traditional camping lights.

 This all makes for the kind of camping I remember as a kid – sleeping bags, UHT milk and the heaviest canvas tent imaginable!
 Although I prefer a decent quilt, fresh milk and a lightweight tent these days, the nostalgia of those simple holidays remain, and this is exactly what Whitlingham Broad Campsite offer.

 If you’re looking for a ready-made roof, book a yurt, converted goods wagon, shepherd’s hut, bell tent glamping or a stunning tree-house-style woodland den.
 With all the amenities you need provided, this is a great alternative to booking a hotel for a Norwich break.

 RELATED POST: 31 Amazing Things To Do in Norwich